-Leverage social media listening tools such as Hootsuite or Mention can be used to monitor your customers and deduce insights from them.
+Leverage social media listening tools such as Hotsuite or Mention to monitor your customers and deduce insights from them.
 You can produce valuable app feature ideas merely by paying attention to your customers.
-Track all social media activity, discussions, and reviews related to your company, services, and products frequently to plan your retention tactics.
+Track all social media activities, discussions, and reviews related to your company, services, and products frequently to plan your retention tactics.

 Websites and mobile apps are the future of any business.
 You need to add features in your app which are user-friendly and eye-catching.
 Let's get this straight, customers don't buy things based on your choices or preferences.
 They demand services and products when they want, at the location they are comfortable with, and at the prices, they dictate.

 Most e-commerce stores are known for mediocre and cluttered customer interfaces, which is not suitable for their reputation in the long run.
 So, it is crucial to focus on improving user experience to increase repeat customers.
 You must design the required features for your precise business niche.
 13% of customers will tell 15 or more people about their bad experiences.
 72% will tell six or more people about good experiences.